ChristianKeys/ME-396P-Final-Project-cantcode.py/README.md

 ## Future Implementation of Code:

 The potential for this project goes much further than what was done.
 Our group was constrained with time due to this being a project for a class.
-However, there are some certain portions that have been started or thought about that can be implemented into future work that goes way beyond this simulation.
+However, there are  certain portions that have been started or thought about that can be implemented into future work that goes beyond this simulation.
 These include, but are not limited to:

-1. Implement our code into 3-D. The code is started, however the objects are not created for a 3-dimensions.
+1. Implement our code into 3-D. The code is started, however the objects are not created for a 3-dimensions
-2. Change shape of objects so that they are not all rectangular.
+2. Change shape of objects so that they are not all rectangular
 3. Incorporate speed actuation
 4. Add uncertainty to obstacles trajectory